Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last season, Buffalo's games finished over 45.5 points scored, its current matchup's total, 12 (out of 19) times.
+- Buffalo played 12 games with more than 45.5 points scored, its current matchup's over/under, last season.

-- Washington played five games last year (29.4% of opportunities) in which the teams combined to score more than 45.5 points.

-- Opponents of these two teams averaged a combined 44 points per game last season, 1.5 fewer than the point total in this matchup.
+- Opponents of the two teams averaged a combined 1.5 less points per game (44) last season than this game's total of 45.5 points.

-- The average point total for Bills games last year was 2.7 more points than the total of 45.5 in this matchup.
+- The Bills' average point total in outings last year was 48.2, 2.7 points higher than the over/under in this game.

-- The average over/under in Football Team games in 2020 was 1.1 less points than the point total of 45.5 in this outing.

 Bills stats and trends

-- Buffalo put together an 11-5-0 record against the spread last season.
+- Buffalo covered 11 times in 16 games with a spread last season.

-- The Bills were favored by 7.5 points or more two times last season, and covered the spread in one of those matchups.

-- Last season, the combined scoring went over the point total 11 times in Buffalo's games.
+- A total of 11 of Buffalo's games last season went over the point total.

-- Buffalo was 11-4 against the spread and 13-2 overall in games when it put up more than 20.6 points last year.
+- When Buffalo put up over 20.6 points last season, it was 11-4 against the spread and 13-2 overall.

-- In games that Buffalo picked up over 304.6 yards last year, the team was 11-6 against the spread and 14-3 overall.
+- In games that Buffalo picked up more than 304.6 yards last year, the team was 11-6 against the spread and 14-3 overall.

-- The Bills turned the ball over 22 times last year, one fewer than the Football Team forced turnovers (23).
+- The Bills had 22 giveaways last year, while the Football Team had 23 takeaways.

 Washington stats and trends

-- Washington covered eight times in 16 chances against the spread last year.
+- Washington won eight games against the spread last year, while failing to cover or pushing eight times.

-- The Football Team covered the spread once last season (1-1-1 ATS) when playing as at least 7.5-point underdogs.
+- The Football Team were an underdog by 7.5 points or more three times last year, and covered the spread in one of those games.

 - A total of five of Washington's games last season hit the over.

-- When Washington picked up more than 352.5 yards last season, the team was 3-3 against the spread and 1-5 overall.
+- When Washington amassed over 352.5 yards last season, the team was 3-3 against the spread and 1-5 overall.

-- The Football Team turned the ball over one more time (27 total) than the Bills forced turnovers (26) last year.

 Home and road insights

-- Buffalo was 6-2 against the spread, and 7-1 overall, at home last year.
+- At home last year, Buffalo was 6-2 against the spread and 7-1 overall.

-- Last year, Buffalo hit the over in five of eight games at home.
+- In eight games at home last season, Buffalo hit the over five times.

-- Last year in away games, Washington was 4-4 against the spread and 4-4 overall.

-- In eight away games last season, Washington went over the total three times.
+- Last season, in eight away games, Washington hit the over three times.

 Powered by Data Skrive.